sutanu70/Segmentation/README.md

 ### Training with only 3 classes
 If we want to train with limited number of classes we have to modify ground truth labels and also list of images that can be exploited for training.
-In *filter_images.py* at [line 17](https://github.com/martinkersner/train-DeepLab/blob/master/filter_images.py#L17) are specified classes that we are interested in (defaultly bird, bottle, chair).
+In *filter_images.py* at [line 17](https://github.com/martinkersner/train-DeepLab/blob/master/filter_images.py#L17) are specified classes that we are interested in (defaultly bird, bottle and chair).

 ```bash
 # augmented PASCAL VOC